5-stones/nest-oidc/README.md

 export class AppModule {}
 ```

-This will add the JWT validation strategy, and will verify any incomming JWT's
+This will add the JWT validation strategy, and will verify any incoming JWT's
 against the OIDC authorities public keys.